cis5710/cis5710-homework/hw2b-cla/README.md

 ## FPGA Demo

 Now that your code works in simulation, you can run the FPGA board demo to see it run in real life!

+The demo code is in the `system/System.sv` module, and it uses your adder to add 26 to a 5-digit binary number represented by four of the board's buttons (B1, B2, B5, B4, B6).
+When a button is not pressed, it represents a 0; pressing it changes that bit to a 1 instead.
+The resulting sum is displayed on LEDs.

 ### Generating a bitstream